nayanp38/penn_labs_backend_challenge/README.md

 2. db_create.py - creates SQLAlchemy database in a separate file to prevent circular imports where multiple instances of the database is created.

-3. services.py - contains services for other files to import (for organizational purposes).
+3. utilities.py - contains utilities for other files to import (for organizational purposes).
    - Functions:
       - create_user -> creates a User object based on inputted attributes.
       - create_club -> creates a Club attribute based on inputted attributes.